Ahmed Elmohamady: International career

 Elmohamady played several times for Egypt U21s and was a participant in the 2007 African Youth Championship which was held in Republic of the Congo.
 He was the rising star of the Egyptian team and one of the stars of the tournament despite playing out of position as a forward.

 He made his senior international debut in August 2007 at the age of 19 in a friendly against Ivory Coast in Paris.
 He was included in Egypt's final 2008 Africa Cup of Nations squad.
 The tournament was held in Ghana and Egypt went on to win the competition with Elmohamady featuring as a substitute.
 Since then, he has cemented his place in the starting lineup as a right-back or winger.
 He started all of Egypt's six matches in the second round of the 2010 FIFA World Cup Qualifiers.

 In the 2009 Confederations Cup, he was sent off in Egypt's opening match against Brazil for deliberately handling Lúcio's goal-bound effort in the last minute.
 Brazil would go on to score the penalty and win 4–3.

+Post-playing career

+Following his retirement from playing, Elmohamady returned to former club Aston Villa as a club ambassador.
+In September 2023, he was given a full-time role in the club's commercial department.

 Personal life

-Elmohamady is married to an Egyptian fashion designer and he has a son named Malik.
+Elmohamady is married to Egyptian fashion designer Hiba Elawadi.
+He has a son and a daughter.
+They reside in Farnham.
 In England, Sunderland fans nicknamed him "Elmo".
 Elmohamady is a Muslim.